MrKai77/Luminare/Sources/Luminare/Luminare.docc/Main Window/LuminareWindow.md

 # ``Luminare/LuminareWindow``

-A ``LuminareWindow`` holds a ``LuminareView`` that wraps the window content.
-It's free to decide how your design looks by toggling the content view passed to the initializer.
-It has traffic lights but no title bars.
+It holds a ``LuminareView`` that wraps the window content.
+It has traffic lights but without a title bar section.

 Typically, you are likely to put a ``LuminareDividedStack`` inside, resulting in a vertically divided layout: